DWBM-FM: 2023–present: Brigada News FM

 On June 27, 2023, Brigada Mass Media Corporation signed an agreement with Mareco, in which it would lease the station's airtime along with other Mareco stations in Baguio, Cebu and Davao.
 This includes the transfer of Brigada News FM National's operations from its former frequency assignment at 104.7 MHz, based in Batangas.

-On July 1, 2023, minutes after Q Radio ceased its operations, Brigada News FM Manila began its test broadcast on this frequency with programming emanating from BMMC's National Broadcast Center in Jacinta Building 2 in Makati.
-Its official broadcast began at 4:00 a.m. of July 3, 2023.
+On July 1, 2023, minutes after Q Radio ceased its operations, the station began its test broadcast on this frequency, this time from BMMC's National Broadcast Center in Jacinta Building 2 in Makati.
+Its official broadcast began on July 3 at 4:00 a.m. as Brigada News FM Manila.
+Meanwhile, its former frequency was temporarily downgraded to a repeater before relaunching on July 24 as Brigada News FM Batangas with local programming.

-On August 31, 2024, the station went off the air as part of the transfer of the station's studio and offices from Makati to One San Miguel Avenue Bldg. in Pasig.
+On August 31, 2024, Brigada News FM station went off the air as part of the transfer of its studio and offices from Makati to One San Miguel Avenue Bldg. in Pasig.
 It went back on air on September 2, 2024.